Harnessing evolutionary biology to make immunotherapy work better.

 His co-founders, Kathryn Kosuda, Livio Valenti, Patrick Ho, Professor David Kaplan, and Professor Fiorenzo Omenetto were similarly taken by the possibilities of silk and its potential to reshape a range of industries.
 Valenti, in particular, had a personal connection to the material.
 He had worked for the United Nations in Cambodia, helping rice farmers convert their fields to silk, a higher value product.
 While this silk did not meet the requirements for luxury textiles, it was well suited to other buyers, like Kaplan and Omenetto’s lab.
 Valenti is now driven to help create stable, effective, easily-distributed treatments for the Cambodian people, made from Cambodian silk.

 The ability for the Vaxess patch, named MIMIX, to reliably deliver controlled amounts of treatment over a precise amount of time, is not only more convenient for the patient, it is often more efficacious.
-In the case of immunotherapies and vaccines, the sustained delivery provided by MIMIX allows the patient’s body to react in a manner similar to if its immune system were reacting to a natural infection—a slow, strong, and enduring ramp-up of immune response.
+In the case of immunotherapies and vaccines, the sustained delivery provided by MIMIX allows the patient’s body to react in a manner similar to if its immune system was reacting to a natural infection—a slow, strong, and enduring ramp-up of immune response.

 Remarkably, in the first MIMIX flu vaccine mouse study, the patch led to immune responses to influenza strains not included in the vaccine.
 The team was stunned.
 Such a response is never seen with a traditional flu vaccine.
-It was a validating and encouraging result as the startup works to target other mutating pathogens like pneumonia.

-As a biotech and life sciences company with novel core technology, Vaxess is in the unique position to do good while doing well.
+As a biotech and life sciences company with novel core technology, Vaxess is in a unique position to do good while doing well.
 With more effective, more stable treatments, suddenly a world of healthcare is open to those for whom it was previously inaccessible.